 - "Express our own beliefs in a way that acknowledges their possible falsehood."

 As teams start to bring together diverse talent, it’s critical that leaders build organisational trust by adhering to Franklin’s principles.
+A high degree of trust forms the basis for creative and innovative behaviours

 John Helliwell, Haifang Wang and Robert Putnam have performed extensive research that suggests “having a job in a workplace where trust in management is ranked 1 point higher on a 10-point scale, has the equivalent effect on life satisfaction as a 36% change in income”.